Kaedrin/warhammer-mod-manager/README.md

 - **_You MUST REVERT TO VANILLA in order to go back to use the CA Mod Manager after using the New Mod Manager for Warhammer 2 - This applies to Warhammer 1 and Thrones of Britannia as well_**

 ## Upcoming Features:
-- [ ] Application preferences are no longer redone every time the application starts and closes
 - [ ] Better support for smaller resolutions with resizing and adjusted placement
 - [ ] Checking an item should move it up to the top with the rest of the checked items (auto-bump)
 - [ ] Add help menu item